mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 -----------------------------------
 How does it work?
 ~~~~~~~~~~~~~~~~~
 Gene Set Enrichment Analysis provides a score to measure a set of functionally related genes are related to a pathway.
-The programmed analysis here provides 4 methodologies to perform GSEA, GSEA by Subramanian et al, a Hypergeometric approach, and GSEA-Z, GSEA-Chi proposed by Irizarry et al.
+The programmed analysis here provides 4 methodologies to perform GSEA, GSEA by Subramanian et al, a Hypergeometric approach, and GSEA-Z, GSEA-Chi proposed by Irizarry et al. Hypergeometric Methodology the genes, in the resampling input file, with p-value < 0.05 were taken as hits.

 Parameters
 ~~~~~~~~~~